1. Schedule your meetings

 Not sure what to talk about?
 Here are some areas you could focus on:

-- Encouraging your report to talk about their well-being;
+- Encourage your report to talk about their well-being

-- Giving bidirectional feedback (from manager to employee, and vice-versa);
+- Give bidirectional feedback (from manager to employee, and vice versa)

-- Giving employees space to share goals (for career planning or future projects within the company);
+- Give employees space to share their goals (for career planning or future projects within the company)

 There’s always a chance that unexpected subjects will come up during your discussion.
 Don’t worry if you don’t stick precisely to the meeting agenda, although you should try your best to keep the meeting focused.

-1:1 meetings shouldn’t be used for just sharing status updates — try to save your valuable meeting time for topics that truly require in-depth discussion.
+1:1 meetings shouldn’t be used just to share status updates — try to save your valuable meeting time for topics that truly require in-depth discussion.
 This might mean solving a thorny problem, talking about sensitive interpersonal issues within the team, or giving your employee the opportunity to share struggles, ask for help, or request extra time.

 We recommend taking notes during your meeting, so you can keep track of what was discussed.
-You can do this within Leapsome, and you can automatically carry over notes to the next meeting if you’d like to.
+You can do this within Leapsome and automatically carry over notes to the next meeting if you’d like to.

 5. Send a summary with action items and next steps after the meeting

-1:1 meetings are most useful when they’re held consistently.
-Be sure to make time for a meeting every week, even if you’re busy or feel like there’s not much to talk about that week.
+1:1 meetings are most useful when they happen regularly, so make time for them every week, even if you’re busy or feel like there’s not much to talk about.
 Your employees might have concerns they haven’t told you about yet or benefit from your guidance on their upcoming tasks and projects.

 💡 Ever wondered how to make your 1:1 meetings more effective?
 Check out our free 1:1 meeting template — it’s jam-packed with value, including best-practice meeting questions and useful prompts. 😉